CBD – The next ingredient frontier

 In the United States, only CBD derived from hemp is federally legal and available for sale in some states.
 Other hybrid CBD/THC products are available in states with medicinal and/or recreational marijuana laws.

-Are there any government approved CBD therapeutics on the market?
+Are there any government-approved CBD therapeutics on the market?

 • Epidiolex is a prescription medication used to treat two rare forms of childhood epilepsy, Lennox-Gastaut syndrome, and Dravet syndrome.
 It contains purified CBD to alleviate symptoms.

-While there is scientific evidence supporting specific CBD health claims (e.g., Epidiolex for the treatment of Lennox-Gastaut syndrome and Dravet syndrome), the U.S. FDA does not currently regulate over-the-counter CBD products.
-Additionally, most CBD products have not undergone purity or potency testing.
+• While scientific evidence supports specific CBD health claims (e.g., Epidiolex for the treatment of Lennox-Gastaut syndrome and Dravet syndrome), the U.S. FDA does not currently regulate over-the-counter CBD products.

-While some companies independently test their products and develop usage guidelines, without purity testing, standardization, and additional research, consumers of CBD products marketed as remedies and supplements will continue to self-medicate with CBD products in hopes of curing their ailments; most to no avail.
+• While some companies independently test their products and develop usage guidelines, without purity testing, standardization, and additional research, consumers of CBD products marketed as remedies and supplements will continue to self-medicate with CBD products in hopes of curing their ailments, most to no avail.

 The good news.